 Bruce earned his Bachelor of Arts degree in Finance from Concordia College in Minnesota, graduating cum laude.
 Soon after, he went on to earn his Doctor of Jurisprudence degree from William Mitchell College of Law in St. Paul, Minnesota.

-Prior to joining the MRA Associates team, Bruce worked at a variety of notable organizations including, Arthur Anderson, US Bank, US Trust, GenSpring Family Offices and most recently, Okabena Company.
+Prior to joining the MRA Associates team, Bruce worked at a variety of notable organizations including, Arthur Andersen, US Bank, US Trust, GenSpring Family Offices and most recently, Okabena Company.
 His responsibilities at these firms included providing tax, estate planning, and investment services; most often for families with multi-generational needs and concerns.
 His investment experience includes stock research and selection, value proposition change initiatives, after-tax investing (portfolio transitions), design and use of separate account equity index solutions, and design and integration work for specially taxed trusts or other asset locations.

 Bruce’s personal interests include fly fishing, yoga, traveling, and a wide range of reading; predominately relating to history, classics, spirituality, and investing.